DigitalsPlayground/Facebook-Messenger-Widget/README.txt

 Step 1: Login to your Blogger account, and got to your Blogger Dashboard Step 2: Go to your blogger layout section
 Step 3: Click on Add a Gadget, then select HTML/JavaScript gadget.
-        Copy the code at the file index.html of this respitory.
+        Copy the code at the file index.html of this repository.
         Paste on the blank gadget you have choose before.
         Don`t forget to replace https://www.facebook.com/widhonno with yours.
 Step 4: Leave the Title Field blank, and click on "Save" button.